Party Animal canned dog food receives the Advisor’s mid-tier rating of 3 stars.

-|Dry Matter Basis||36%||23%||33%|
+|Dry Matter Basis

-|Calorie Weighted Basis||29%||44%||26%|
+|Calorie Weighted Basis

 The first ingredient in this dog food is beef.
 Beef is defined as “the clean flesh derived from slaughtered cattle” and includes skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.1

-Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.
+Beef is naturally rich in all ten essential amino acids required by a dog to sustain life.

 Party Animal Canned Dog Food Review

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-As a group, the brand features an average protein content of 36% and a mean fat level of 23%.
-Together, these figures suggest a carbohydrate content of 33% for the overall product line.
+As a group, the brand features an average protein content of 42% and a mean fat level of 42%.
+Together, these figures suggest a carbohydrate content of 8% for the overall product line.

-And a fat-to-protein ratio of about 62%.
+And a fat-to-protein ratio of about 100%.

-Below-average protein.
-Average fat.
-And above-average carbs as compared to a typical canned dog food.
+Near-average protein.
+Above-average fat.
+And below-average carbs when compared to a typical wet dog food.